Helping people find assistance with health care and prescription costs

 Category: Disease Resources

-We are in the midst of summer, and in these months it is important to protect ourselves from the health risks posed by the sun and its heat.
+We are now in June and summer is about to sweep across much of the US.
+Over the next few months, it will be important to protect ourselves from the health risks posed by the sun and heat.
 Regardless of skin color, exposure to the sun carries many dangers to one’s skin—from freckles and wrinkles often associated with aging, to sunburns, benign tumors or cancerous skin lesions.
 Prolonged heat exposure can also have many negative impacts on one’s health ranging from a rash, exhaustion, fainting, or even death.
-Although everyone should take precautions to protect their skin, the Food and Drug Administration (FDA) encourages those with pale skin; blond, […]
+Although everyone should take precautions to protect their skin, the Food […]

 About Us